 We who write and read nonfiction might find all of this unnerving as well.
 As our memories become more penetrable how much can we trust the stories that we have come to believe, however certainly, about our lives?
-The nonfiction list of New York Times bestsellers is heavy with reported narratives like Lauren Hillenbrand’s Unbroken, and memoirs like Solomon Northup’s Twelve Years a Slave, Elizabeth Smart’s My Story, and Piper Kerman’s Orange is the New Black.
+The nonfiction list of New York Times bestsellers is heavy with reported narratives like Laura Hillenbrand’s Unbroken, and memoirs like Solomon Northup’s Twelve Years a Slave, Elizabeth Smart’s My Story, and Piper Kerman’s Orange is the New Black.
 What becomes of the truth behind accounts of childhood hardships that propelled some to persevere?
 The merit behind meaningful moments that caused life pivots?
 The emotional experiences that shaped personalities and belief systems?

 All memory, as McGaugh explained, is colored with bits of life experiences.
 When people recall, “they are reconstructing,” he said.
 “It doesn't mean it’s totally false.
 It means that they’re telling a story about themselves and they’re integrating things they really do remember in detail, with things that are generally true.”

 The PNAS study, led by Lawrence Patihis, is the first in which people with Highly Superior Autobiographical Memory have been tested for false memories.
 Such individuals can remember details of what happened from every day of their life since childhood, and when those details are verified with journals, video, or other documentation, they are correct 97 percent of the time.